SBrutskiy/Eye-Exercise/README.md

 # Eye Exercise

-## This project showcases my skills with css and some javascript, the eye will follow your cursor as you move it around
+## This project showcases my skills with css and some javascript, the eye will follow your cursor as you move it around, there isnt a big future to this project besides reusing this code in other websites to add a nice animation.

 # how use the code: